genesiscommunitysuccess/docs/docs/00_low-code/03_quick-start/01_create-low-code-application.md

 foundation-cli
 ```

 Provide Artifactory credentials if needed.
+We persist an authentication token, so you don't have to enter your username/password each time.
+Once your session expires, we ask for the password again.

 ```shell
 ?
 Genesis Username example.username